igorkasyanchuk/async_render/README.md

 - you have heavy partials
 - you have partials, with calculations inside, that can be done in background
 - your partials has none or a few dependencies on locals
+- you have 2+ partials with rendering time more than 100ms
 - you have HTML request format (see `Limitations` section)
 - you are curious about performance :)